microsoft/python-sample-vscode-fastapi-tutorial/README.md

 ## Contributing
-Contributions to the sample are welcom!
+Contributions to the sample are welcome!
 When submitting changes, also consider submitting matching changes to the tutorial, the source file for which is [tutorial-fastapi.md](https://github.com/Microsoft/vscode-docs/blob/master/docs/python/tutorial-fastapi.md).

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.